 The City proposes developing a capital pool for affordable multifamily housing in High Opportunity Index areas by leveraging state and federal resources.
 The current proposed project is the Evans and Rosedale Urban Village Development in southeast Fort Worth.
 Funding would be used to support the project, which includes the purchase of thirty-six (36) lots by the developer for the purpose of constructing a mixed-use urban development.
-This development would include a total of 181 residential units, including Affordable - 30-60% AMI: 35 units (35% of units), with a concentration of 30% for senior housing and Affordable/Workforce - 60-80% AMI: 146 units (65% of units).
-This development would also include commercial, retail, and public spaces.
+This development would include 181 total residential units (Affordable - 30-60% AMI: 35 units), commercial, retail, and public spaces.